SoftUni-Internal/interactive-content/EN/03-Exception-Handling/04-Best-Practices.md

 Each **catch** block should handle only these exceptions that can be thrown by the code in the **try** block:

-- If a method is not intended to handle an exception, it should leave it unhandled
+- If a method is not intended to handle an exception, it should be left unhandled

 - Handling all exceptions without paying attention to their type is a bad practice